top of page

 Keep your legal status up to date and avoid problems when traveling, working, or completing paperwork in the United States.

-Who should renew their Green Card?
+Who needs to renew their Minnesota Green Card?

 • About to expire or already expired.